atolab/zenoh-web/content/docs/migration_1.0/C++.md

 ```

-In 1.0. all functions that can fail on Zenoh side now offer 2 options for error handling:
+In 1.0.0, all functions that can fail on the Zenoh side now offer 2 options for error handling:

 **A**.
 Exceptions

 **B**.
 Error Codes

 Any function that can fail now accepts an optional parameter `ZError* err` pointer to the error code.
-If it is not provided (or set to `nullptr`), an instance of `ZException` will be thrown, otherwise a error code will be written into the `err` pointer.
+If it is not provided (or set to `nullptr`), an instance of `ZException` will be thrown, otherwise the error code will be written into the `err` pointer.

 ```cpp
 static Config client(const std::vector<std::string>& peers, ZError* err = nullptr);